robotpy/robotpy-docs/dev/deploy.rst

 make sure that "Disable RT Startup App" is **not** checked in the roboRIO's web configuration.

-These steps are compatible with what C++/Java does when deployed by eclipse, so you should be able to seamlessly switch between python and other FRC languages!
+These steps are compatible with what C++/Java does when deployed by GradleRIO, so you should be able to seamlessly switch between python and other FRC languages!